bash-origin/bash.origin/README.md

 Load the bash profile from `$HOME/*` to init the environment.

+### `BO_followPointer`

+Follow a pointer file which may be a symlink to anotehr repo with a pointer file or a file containing a filepath.

+	BO_followPointer "Z0_ROOT" "$PWD" ".0"

 ### `BO_checkVerbose`

 Check if `-v` was specified on the command line.